 The reason that the admissions made in the instructions to Jerome Fahrer are so significant is because they show that the “rail” component of the Carmichael Coal Mine and Rail Project (CCMR) had been reduced to less than half only months after the final approvals were given by state and federal governments.

-The name of the CCMR suggests that it’s rail component is so significant that it needed to be included in the project name unlike most mines which do not include the rail component in the name.
-Indeed the majority of Separable Portion 1 is located on Jannga country.
-The Jannga People represented by Bulganunna Aboriginal Corporation made 2 ILUAs with Adani Mining Pty Ltd for both the NGBR and CCMR.
-The National Native Title Tribunal numbers for the two Jannga-Adani ILUAs are: QI2014/065 and QI2014/022.
+The name of the CCMR suggests that its rail component is so significant that it needed to be included in the project name unlike most mines which do not include the rail component in the name.
+Indeed the majority of Separable Portion 1 is located on Jangga country.
+The Jangga People represented by Bulganunna Aboriginal Corporation made 2 ILUAs with Adani Mining Pty Ltd for both the NGBR and CCMR.
+The National Native Title Tribunal numbers for the two Jangga-Adani ILUAs are: QI2014/065 and QI2014/022.

 The reality is that the rail component of the CCMR as indicated on the DSD website ‘project overview’ page was effectively severed from the mine project in late 2014 or early 2015.
-It’s likely that the Jannga People ILUA for the CCMR covers Separable Portion 1 and the Jannga People ILUA for the NGBR covers the remnant Plan B corridor which extends to the eastern boundary of the Jannga People’s determination area.
+It’s likely that the Jangga People ILUA for the CCMR covers Separable Portion 1 and the Jangga People ILUA for the NGBR covers the remnant Plan B corridor which extends to the eastern boundary of the Jangga People’s determination area.

 Separable Portion 1 is only mentioned in two types of documents: EIS documents for the Carmichael Coal Mine and Rail Project (CCMR), and two documents associated with Jerome Fahrer and the consulting firm he leads called ACIL Allen.